A map of ancient trade routes in South Asia.

 But there are risks in any such transformation.
 As World Bank President Robert Zoellick has pointed out, transition in postconflict societies has too often brought unintentional economic hardship.
 To sustain the many gains that Afghans have achieved over the past decade, and to advance the United States' long-term partnership with the Afghan government, Washington and our allies and partners must focus on the future of Afghanistan's economy.

 Afghanistan's political and economic futures are linked.
 That is why Congress and the U.S. people have provided generous assistance to build Afghan capacity.
 And we are working closely with the Afghan government to wean the Afghan economy off international assistance and lay the foundation for sustainable, private-sector-led growth.
+As part of this effort, Afghanistan must be firmly integrated into the economic life of its region.
+A secure, stable, and prosperous Afghanistan can exist only in the context of

 - Full website and iPad access